MatthewJDavis/matthewjdavis.github.io/_posts/2019-03-23-aws-powershell-users-and-groups.md

 # Give console access
 New-IAMLoginProfile -UserName 'Jack' -PasswordResetRequired $true -Password (read-host)

-# Give API access - the access key and secret key will be displayed so can redirect the output to a file to securely give to the user.
+# Give API access - the access key and secret key will be displayed so the output could be redirected to a file to securely send to the user.
 New-IAMAccessKey -UserName Jack
 ```